YourOnly-One/content/yuki/en-ph/kb/timelines/ultima.md

 01. 1990: {{% quote type="title" lang="en" %}}Ultima VI: The False Prophet{{% /quote %}}
 01. 1990: {{% quote type="title" lang="en" %}}Worlds of Ultima: The Savage Empire{{% /quote %}}
     - a.k.a.: {{% quote type="title" lang="en" %}}Ultima Worlds of Adventure: The Savage Empire{{% /quote %}}
-    - note: not part of the core continuity
+    - note: First appearance of Spark.
+The only known Britannian to reference the Avatar's adventure. [^ultimacodex-spark]
 01. 1991: {{% quote type="title" lang="en" %}}Ultima Worlds of Adventure II: Martian Dreams{{% /quote %}}
     - a.k.a.: {{% quote type="title" lang="en" %}}Worlds of Ultima II: Martian Dreams{{% /quote %}}
     - note: not part of the core continuity